Getting Started with Probability-Based Prizing

 Probability-based prizing.

 This is what a prizing page looks like across campaign types.
-As you can see, whomever is building the campaign (the TBits User) will be asked to fill in a Prizing Title and an Award Probability.
-Across all three campaign types, we recommend setting the total probability of winning/ losing options to add up to 100%
+As you can see, whoever is building the campaign (the TBits User) will be asked to fill in a Prizing Title and an Award Probability.
+Across all three campaign types, we recommend setting the total probability of winning/losing options to add up to 100%.

 The odds of winning work as an overall ratio of one another.
 Let's look at two different examples to explore what this means.

-These parameters provide the weighted likelihood that a user would see each prize.
-The awarding is still probability-based (i.e. a prize set to a 10% chance of winning would not mean that it is awarded 1 out of every 10 spins, it is just a 10% chance that this prize is awarded on each spin).
-You can think of it like a game of Heads or Tails.
-Just because you flip the coin twice does not mean that you will get one Heads and one Tails even though the probability is 50/50.
+These parameters provide the weighted likelihood that a user would win each specific prize.
+The awarding is purely probability-based, meaning that the percentage is calculated on every single attempt.
+For example, a prize set to a 10% chance of winning will not necessarily be awarded 1 out of every 10 spins; rather, there is a 10% chance that this prize is awarded on each spin.

 Other important considerations for prizing logic: